Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 });
 ```

-return basic type directly so the compare function will always consider there is no change when values are identical.
+Return only basic types directly so the compare function will always consider there is no change when values are identical.

 ### 3. Return same object references in array when possible

 Stateful client guarantees its immutability of state: When a single item in an array changes, it creates a new instance for itself and creates a new array reference, but keeps all the other elements the same reference.

-Reselect provides a nice memoize feature for selectors, but when an array is passed as a parameter, every element will be iterated again in the function, and all elements in new generated array will be new instance:
+Reselect provides a nice memoize feature for selectors, but when an array is passed as a parameter, every element will be iterated again in the function, and all elements in newly generated array will be a new instance:

 Don't:
 ```typescript